 Studying psychology at Central Christian can open up many doors of opportunity depending on a student's career or educational goals.
 If one chooses to continue his or her education and move on to graduate level studies, then he or she can be assured that time here will have been well spent.
 Our comprehensive approach to education will provide the necessary tools to help students succeed in his or her educational endeavors.
-Students graduating from Central Christian have been accepted in a number of graduate programs.
+Students graduating from Central Christian have been accepted in a number of graduate programs or have entered directly into fields such as health care management, criminal justice, and human services.